-To be awarded the Victorian Certificate of Education, students must satisfactorily complete a minimum of three units from the English group.
-From 2018 the minimum English requirement will be three units from the English group, including a Unit 3-4 sequence.
+To be awarded the Victorian Certificate of Education (VCE), students must satisfactorily complete a minimum of three units from the English group.
+From 2023 the minimum English requirement will be three units from the English group, including a Unit 3-4 sequence.

-To receive an ATAR, a student must sit all internal SAC tasks and the external VCAA examination and satisfactorily complete Unit 3 and 4 as a sequence in the one calendar year.
+To receive an ATAR, a student must sit all internal SAC tasks and the external VCAA examination and satisfactorily complete Unit 3 and 4 as sequence in the one calendar year.

-- Students who are already high achievers in English may be well placed to consider Literature as well as English. - Although not compulsory, students interested in studying Literature are strongly recommended to take Year 11 Literature in preparation for the demands of Year 12 Literature.
+- Literature is offered as an alternative choice to English at Year 11, although the subjects may still be studied together by students. - Students may consider Literature instead of English. - Students who are already high achievers in English may be well placed to consider Literature instead of or as well as English. - Students interested in studying Literature are strongly recommended to take Year11 Literature in preparation for the demands of Year 12 Literature.